HouseTrip/housetrip.github.com/_posts/2014-03-18-nested-resources-with-backbone.md

 {% endhighlight %}

-Finally the `CommentReply Model` receives the url with the necessary attributes in the `initialize` and sets it the url function, allowing to interact with the server.
+Finally the `CommentReply Model` receives the url with the necessary attributes in the `initialize` and sets it in the url function, allowing it to interact with the server.

 {% highlight javascript %}